 - Transportation in air-conditioned van, including transfers to and from airport

 - Unlimited bottled water and snacks

-- Roundtrip airfare to Kotoka International Airport (~$1400 from JFK)
+- Roundtrip airfare to Kotoka International Airport ($1600 from Washington Dulles)

 - Visa and passport costs; passports must be valid for at least six months after the tour ends